BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Inside your 27 weeks belly, baby is practicing inhaling and exhaling with their rapidly developing lungs.
 And it's official: Baby is showing brain activity!
 From here on out, baby’s brain will keep getting more complex, turning that 27-week fetus into a real smarty pants.
 Additionally, their whole nervous system—which is made up of the brain, spinal cord and nerves—is continuing to mature.

-Your cutie-pie will continue to gain fat, which will their skin look smoother and less wrinkly.
+Your cutie-pie will continue to gain fat, which will help their skin look smoother and less wrinkly.
 Soon enough, baby will develop those chubby cheeks you’ll get to kiss in a few months!

 27 weeks baby development